iceteagroup/wisej-examples/README.md

 * SmoothieChartSample - Showcase of yeta another chart extension. - 03 Jul 2018
 * DataBinding - Advanced Business Objects data binding. - 02 Jul 2018
 * TourPanelSample - Very interesting extension that can be used for demos or training. - 02 Jul 2018
-* PageNavigation - Classic web application infrastructure. - 02 Jul 2018
+* PageNavigation - Classic navigation on a web application. - 02 Jul 2018

 ### The source code for all Wisej extensions is available at [Wisej-Extensions](https://github.com/iceteagroup/wisej-extensions).